 Instructions

 - Heat a large skillet over a medium high heat.
-Add 1 teaspoon oil, swirl to coat.
-Add beef and sauté 2 minutes or until it looses its pink color.
+Sprinkle beef with salt.
+Add 1 1/2 teaspoon oil, swirl to coat pan.
+Add beef and sauté 2 minutes or until it loses its pink color.
 Remove beef from pan.
-Add remaining oil and add onion, sauté 3 minutes, then add mushrooms, bell pepper and garlic; sauté 6 minutes.
-Return beef to pan, stirring for 1 minute.
-Remove from heat.
-Stir in Worcestershire and soy sauces.

-- Place flour in a small saucepan; gradually add milk, stirring with a whisk until blended.
+- Place butter in a small saucepan over a medium low heat.
+When melted, add flour and stir about 2 minutes.
+Gradually add milk, stirring with a whisk until blended.
 Bring to a simmer over medium heat and cook 1 minute or until slightly thickened.

 - Remove from heat.
 Add in cheeses and mustard, stirring until smooth.
 Keep warm.
 It will thicken as it cools.